joshrotenberg/clearman/README.md

 ## Status

-clearman is pretty new and probably not totally stable.
+Clearman is pretty new and probably not totally stable.
 I've been focusing mainly on the worker part of the library since that is my main need currently, so that interface probably won't change much now.
 If you find bugs or have suggestions, please let me know.

+## TODO

+ * Implement multi-server task queues
+ * Write tests/examples
+ * Lots of cleanup and shuffling
+ * A server implementation too?
+ * Admin client interface

 ## License